 I dutifully conducted a thorough soul-search in an attempt to discover if I, somehow, was that jar of upset jam; if that spoon was, in fact, actually a sliver of childhood trauma my subconscious had been trying to suppress.
 At the end of it all however, I just found myself wishing for some butter and a soft-boiled egg.

-This didn’t feel like art – it felt like a practical joke, and I was pretty sure that a cranky toddler, given five minutes alone, could have created something equally compelling.
+This didn’t feel like art – it felt like a practical joke.
+In fact, I was pretty sure that a cranky toddler, given five minutes alone, could have created something equally compelling.
 How could any self-respecting curator allow these kinds of shenanigans into their galleries?
-Why is modern art often viewed as something beyond the reach of critique, definition, or paradigm; beyond, especially, the appreciation of the common man?
+And why is modern art often viewed as something beyond the reach of critique, definition, or paradigm; beyond, especially, the appreciation of the common man?

-Part of the problem is that certain titles – like ‘artist’, ‘writer’ and ‘chief executive unicorn’ – have no measurable prerequisites, so any Joe-art college with access to thick glasses and a tweed coat can assume one.
-Once ‘established’ in the art world, he need only slap some colors on a canvas, compose an ‘artist statement’ of equal parts existential angst and social outrage, and find a way to circumvent those criminal gallery commission fees.
+Part of the problem is that certain titles – like “artist,” “writer,” and “chief executive unicorn” – have no measurable prerequisites.
+This means that any Joe-art college with thick-rimmed glasses and a tweed coat can assume one.
+Once established in the art world, he need only slap some colors on a canvas, compose an “artist statement” of equal parts angst and social outrage, and find a way to circumvent those criminal gallery commission fees.
 Voila!
 He is now a certified contributor to culture, even if a more appropriate venue for his contributions might have been the lower story of a budgie cage.